-21. 22.
-Commissioner of Data Protection Appointment of the Commissioner of Data Protection
+22. Appointment of the Commissioner of Data Protection

-- (1) The President shall appoint a person to be the Commissioner of Data Protection who is appropriately experienced and qualified. - (2) The Commissioner of Data Protection is responsible for the administration of this Law and may appoint any appropriate person to discharge his duties and exercise his powers under this Law and any Regulations.
-The President shall consult with the DIFCA Board of Directors prior to appointing, re-appointing or dismissing the Commissioner of Data Protection. - (3) The Commissioner of Data Protection shall develop and carry out policies to promote greater awareness of this Law.
-The Commissioner of Data Protection shall be appointed for a specified period of time not exceeding three (3) years, and may be re-appointed provided that such period may not extend beyond the day when the Commissioner of Data Protection turns seventy-five (75) years of age. - (4) The Commissioner of Data Protection, by conditional or unconditional written authority, may delegate the Commissioner of Data Protection's powers and duties under this Law to any appropriate person employed under Article 21(2). - (5) A person to whom the Commissioner of Data Protection, by written authority under Article 21(4), delegates powers and duties may exercise the powers and shall perform the duties in accordance with the written authority.
+- (1) The President shall appoint a person to be the Commissioner of Data Protection who is appropriately experienced and qualified. - (2) The President shall consult with the DIFCA Board of Directors prior to appointing, re-appointing or removal the Commissioner of Data Protection. - (3) The Commissioner of Data Protection shall be appointed for a specified period of time not exceeding three (3) years, and may be re-appointed provided that such period may not extend beyond the day when the Commissioner of Data Protection turns seventy-five (75) years of age.

-22. 23.
-Appointment of the Commissioner of Data Protection Delegation powers of the Commissioner of Data Protection
+23. Delegation powers of the Commissioner of Data Protection

-(1) The President shall consult with the DIFCA Board of Directors prior to appointing, re-appointing or dismissing the Commissioner of Data Protection.
-The Commissioner of Data Protection, where he considers it appropriate to do so, may delegate such of his functions and powers as may more efficiently and effectively be performed by officers and employees of the DIFCA, and with the approval of the DIFCA Board of Directors either generally or in relation to any particular matter by any other person.
+The Commissioner of Data Protection, where he considers it appropriate to do so, may delegate such of his functions and powers as may more efficiently and effectively be performed by officers and employees of the Commissioner of Data Protection, and with the approval of the DIFCA Board of Directors, either generally or in relation to any particular matter, to any other person.